~ ARCTICPEAK ~

 LDG RT-11 Remote Tuner

 LDG RT-11 is a nice little tuner, which I bought as a Kit and built myself.
-I use my RT-11 mostly for mobile or field operations and on my DXpeditions together with my ICOM IC-706MKIIG.
+I use my RT-11 mostly for mobile or field operations.

 Check out this site for more information about the LDG RT-11: